Hi, I'm Brenda Lloyd...

 To this day, it haunts me that I could have...

 I am no longer a member of the Canadian Armed Forces.
 I'm no longer a Registered Nurse.
 I lost the ability to be either of those things after a series of strokes, and the diagnosis of inoperable cerebral arteriovenous malformation (AVM), knocked me on my ass and left me feeling like a grenade.

 I lost other things, as well, of course.

-So I’m starting over.
-After sixteen years - after a few false starts, more than a few stupid ideas, a few years of self-imposed exile in one of the most beautiful places on the planet, a lot of pain, and a lot of time spent learning how to rein in and operate a brain that seemed, at times, to be breaking and flying apart at the seams - I’m starting over.
+So I'm starting over.
+After more than a few false starts, more than a few stupid ideas, a few years of self-imposed exile in one of the most beautiful places on the planet, a lot of pain, and a lot of time spent learning how to rein in and operate a brain that seemed, at times, to be breaking and flying apart at the seams - I'm starting over.

 I look forward to getting to know you.